-The Department of Classics offers instruction in subjects concerning the world of ancient Greece and Rome, including archaeology, history, literature, and philosophy.
+Our undergraduate curriculum encompasses the art & archaeology, history, literature, religion, and philosophy of ancient Greece and Rome.
 (For instruction in modern Greek, please visit the Department of Comparative Literature.)
-This page provides a general sense our offerings; for detailed information about current course offerings, please see the Courses page on this website.
+Our "Classics" courses (1-199) explore aspects of antiquity (for example, Classics 10A, "Introduction to Greek Civilization"; Classics 121, "Ancient Religion"; Classics 161, "History of Sexualities"); these classes fulfill various university breadth requirements as well as the specific requirements of our majors.
+Our "Greek" and "Latin" courses offer instruction in the ancient languages (elementary through advanced).
+For detailed information about current course offerings, please see the Courses page on this website.
 A list of all our courses we teach is available in the Academic Guide under the course designations Classics, Greek, and Latin.